-American Bulldogs, on the other hand, weren’t bred for violence.
-They spent most of their history guarding farms, killing vermin, and keeping crop-destroying feral hogs at bay.
+American Bulldogs, on the other hand, spent most of their history guarding farms, getting rid of vermin, and keeping crop-destroying feral hogs at bay.
 Nevertheless, the American Bulldog is sometimes counted as a Pitbull-type dog.

 Aside from the American Bulldog, English Bulldog Pitbull Mix also exists.
 That mix is smaller and more docile than the American Pit Bulldog.
 But if you are looking for a powerful, athletic, and vigilant guard dog, an American Bulldog Pitbull Mix might be the pet for you.

 You may like: Cane Corso Bulldog Mix – Complete Guide

 Should you get an American Bulldog and Pitbull mix?